John Holcroft (16th-century MP): Landowner and official

 The colleges and chantries were following the monasteries into oblivion, although the process was slowed by the final illness of Henry VIII, and then accelerated again by fresh legislation after the Edward VI in 1547.
 This provided further opportunities for the Holcrofts to enrich themselves.
 In 1546, Thomas and John were jointly appointed commissioners for chantries in Lancashire, Cheshire and Chester.
-Even after Mary came to the throne, bringing in a brief Counter-Reformation, monasteries and colleges were not restored and the process of disposing of their assets continued.
+Even after Mary I came to the throne, bringing in a brief Counter-Reformation, monasteries and colleges were not restored and the process of disposing of their assets continued.
 In 1554 John was again appointed commissioner for chantries in Lancashire and Cheshire, this time with Staffordshire.

 Wardships provided further avenues for enrichment.
 In July 1539 Holcroft obtained the wardships of William and Anne Radcliffe of Winmarleigh.
 The associated annuities totalled £23 2s.2d, although Holcroft seems to have been interested largely in profiting his family through their marriages.
 William was married to Holcroft's own daughter, Anne, but died in 1561, only a year after Holcroft himself.
 However, this left William's half-sister Anne as sole heiress to the Damhouse in Tyldesley and the manor of Astley, as well as Winmarleigh.
 She was already promised in marriage to Holcroft's nephew, Gilbert Gerard, the Attorney General for England and Wales, so the Winmarleigh estates were added to the growing Gerard fortune.
 In May 1545 Holcroft obtained the wardship of William Booth of Dunham Massey, with an annuity of £25, although he had to pay 400 marks for it.
 Booth was later to become a member of Parliament of a radical Protestant persuasion.
 While he seems to have married as he wished, his kinsman Edward Fitton was married to Holcroft's granddaughter, Alice, the sole heir of the younger Sir John Hopcroft.

 Soldier

 With the accession of Edward VI in 1547, Holcroft was summoned to London for the coronation on 20 February and there knighted.
 The ceremonies were abbreviated because of the king's youth, and so Holcroft was not formally invested with the Order of the Bath, as originally planned.
 However, he and the others so treated were nevertheless regarded as Knights of the Bath (KB).

 It is possible that it was Holcroft who had answered Derby's call to arms in 1536.
-However, it is certain that it was he who was joint commissioner for the musters with George Blagge for the 1547 phase of The Rough Wooing, the campaigns intended by the English to force a marriage between Edward VI of England and Mary, Queen of Scots.
+However, it is certain that it was he who was joint commissioner for the musters with George Blagge for the 1547 phase of the Rough Wooing, the campaigns intended by the English to force a marriage between Edward VI and Mary, Queen of Scots.
 It is likely that Holcroft was actively involved in the campaign, like Blagge, who was knighted for his services.
 Holcroft's son, also John Holcroft, was knighted by Protector Somerset at Roxburgh during the campaign.
 A John Holcroft was appointed in 1557 to command 100 men with Richard Assheton of Middleton and others.
 It is possible this was the younger man.